In the same family of games as Crazy Eights and Fan Tan, Go Boom is a trick-taking game that works well for both children and adults.

 The goal of the game is to be the first player to get rid of all your cards.

 Choose a dealer randomly.
 The dealer shuffles the cards and deals seven cards to each player starting from the player on the left.
 The rest of the deck is placed face down in the middle of the table to form a draw pile.

 The player to the left of the dealer goes first.
-He may play any card in his hand.
+They may play any card in his hand.
 Play proceeds clockwise.

 Once each player has played a card, the highest card of the suit that led wins each trick.